 WATCH THE CLINICIAN

-Observe Nick swim at full speed and demonstrate a progression of perfectly executed drills to achieve powerful, efficient and fast swimming.
+Observe your clinicians swim at full speed and demonstrate a progression of perfectly executed drills to achieve powerful, efficient and fast swimming.

 PUT YOUR SKILLS TO THE TEST

 Swimmers will get to practice what they've learned by taking their stroke to top speed with one of the best swimmers in the world!
 They'll work on holding onto their form while challenging themselves.